-Bryan has extensive experience counseling swap dealers as to compliance with SEC and CFTC rules under the Dodd-Frank Act and extensive knowledge of ISDA Dodd-Frank protocols.
-He has frequently advocated for clients in rulemaking proceedings at the CFTC and SEC.
+Bryan has extensive experience counseling swap dealers regarding compliance with SEC and CFTC rules under the Dodd-Frank Act and he has extensive knowledge of ISDA Dodd-Frank protocols.
+Bryan has frequently advocated for clients in rulemaking proceedings at the CFTC and SEC.

 Prior to law school, Bryan was a Fulbright fellow in Russia, where he conducted research on the effects of early-modern (pre-Petrine) Muscovite property rights and taxation on the evolution of Russian serfdom.
 He was mentioned in the 2013 edition of IFLR1000.

 Bryan received his B.A. in Interdisciplinary Studies, cum laude, from the University of Arizona, and his J.D. from American University Washington College of Law, where he was a Mussey-Gillette fellow and served as Senior Articles Editor of the American University International Law Review.
 He is admitted to practice law in the State of New York.

 • Cadwalader Advises Credit Suisse International in Sale of Commodity Transaction Portfolios

 • Cadwalader Recognized for Excellence at 2013 Commodity Business Awards

 Clients & Friends Memos

 • Position Limits Rumors Become Reality: CFTC Adopts Final Position Limits Rule Under Dodd-Frank